DavesCodeMusings/BLE-Battery-Beacon/README.md

 Best of all, I have yet to see any _unknown_ values for my battery level.
 When the ESP32 goes into deep sleep, Home Assistant continues to report the last battery percentage reported.
 I'm sure there's a timeout in there somewhere and, if no advertisements are seen for a long while, it may go into an _unknown_ state.

 ## Next  Steps
 In my requirements, I stated two use cases: 1) reading temperature and humidity from outdoors, and 2) presence detection for vehicles.
-Technically, this proof of concept provides presence detection, but the fictional battery level advertisement is just additional overhead.
-There's no temperature and humidity measurement, but it should be easy enough to wire up a DHT22 or BME280.
+Technically, this proof of concept provides presence detection, but the blinking LEDs and fictional battery level advertisement is just additional overhead eating into battery life.
+There's no temperature and humidity measurement for the first use case, but it should be easy enough to wire up a DHT22 or BME280.
 The trick will be communicating the data.

 I can take the approach used by GATT characteristics and BTHome: an ID folowed by a value.
 Though looking at the [list of IDs in BTHome](https://github.com/Chreece/BTHomeV2-ESP32-example/blob/main/Arduino%20Code/BTHome.ino) there are quite a few I would never use.
 The [Bluetooth assigned numbers](https://www.bluetooth.com/specifications/assigned-numbers/) have even more.